bitfocus/companion-module-figure53-qlab-advance/HELP.md

-**Cue Number Color as Background** | Sets the button background to QLab color of a specified cue **Colors for Workspace Mode** | Set the button color for QLab workspace modes: Audition (window on), Show Mode, Edit Mode **Colors for GO status** | Set the button color for the GO button state: active or disabled via the double-go timer
+**Cue Number Color as Background** | Sets the button background to QLab color of a specified cue **Colors for Workspace Mode** | Set the button color for QLab workspace modes: Audition (window on), Show Mode, Edit Mode **Colors for GO status** | Set the button color for the GO button state: active or disabled via the double-go timer **Colors for Master Override OFF** | Set the button colors if the selected Override is OFF

 ## OSC
 This module connects to QLab on port 53000.